promises-aplus/promises-spec/README.md

 ## Notes

 1. In practical terms, an implementation must use a mechanism such as `setTimeout`, `setImmediate`, or `process.nextTick` to ensure that `onFulfilled` and `onRejected` are not invoked in the same turn of the event loop as the call to `then` to which they are passed.
+Importantly, both "micro-turn" scheduling (e.g. using `Object.observe` or `process.nextTick`) and "macro-turn" scheduling (e.g. using `setImmediate`) fulfill the requirement.

 1. That is, in strict mode `this` will be `undefined` inside of them; in sloppy mode, it will be the global object.